wattsworth/joule/docs/api_reference.rst

 .. function:: Node.folder_move(source: Union[Folder, str, int], destination: Union[Folder, str, int]) -> None

     Move the *source* folder into the *destination* folder.
-The source and destination may be specified by joule.Folder objects, paths, or numeric ID's.
+The source and destination may be specified by joule.api.Folder objects, paths, or numeric ID's.
 The source folder name must be unique in the destination and not be locked (actively in use by a module or statically configured) Raises :exc:`joule.errors.ApiError` if folder specifications are invalid or the requested move cannot be performed.
 The destination is automatically created if it does not exist.